-In April 2015, the first public presentation is made, in Perth, Scotland.
-The concept is well received and creates much interest.
-Two visits to Toronto follow, in July and October.
+April 2015: The first public presentation is made, in Perth, Scotland, and well received.
+Two ventures to Toronto follow, in July and October, to connect with people there and explore the possibilities.

 Do you know anyone who would like to help bring this project into reality?
-Please pass this website on to them or contact Harman Scott
+Please ask them to contact Harman Scott (see contact page).

-Grateful thanks to all my family, friends and new friends I have made through this project, who have generously given their support and advice on ‘World Visioning Space – Toronto’ project, with special mentions for extraordinary practical support to:
+Grateful thanks to family, friends and new friends met through Visioning Space, in Canada, USA and Europe., who have generously given their support and advice:

 - Mirabelle Viviana Scott, Jessica Scott, Website content editing and presentation, Perth, Scotland and Manchester, England

-- Jessica Scott, Wayne Tierney (Wodehouse IT), Website design, Manchester & Stockport, England.
+- Jessica Scott, Wayne Tierney (Wodehouse IT), Website design, Manchester, England.

 - Conrad Aldridge, Enterprise Consultant, West Yorkshire, England.